 An ex-pen is an excellent way to enjoy your tree while keeping your small animal safe.
-Some people also put their trees on a table or an elevated surface.
+As an alternative, some people also put their trees on a table or an elevated surface.

 All those gorgeous plants (holly, poinsettias, and mistletoe) add holiday cheer to your home.
-But, they probably look like delicious treats to your animals.
-ALL HOLIDAY PLANTS SHOULD BE INACCESSIBLE.
+However, to your pets, they look like delicious treats.
+Therefore, ALL HOLIDAY PLANTS SHOULD BE INACCESSIBLE.
 If you place a plant on a table, for example, ensure there is absolutely no way for your animal to hop up and nibble on it.

 Electrical Wires?
 Yummy!

-Stop your animal before the thought of nibbling on those yummy electrical wires ever crosses their mind.
-The holiday season usually means far more wires than normal, but you’ve got a few choices for protecting them from rascally teeth.
+Stop your animal before the thought of nibbling on those interesting electrical wires ever crosses their mind.
+Unfortunately, the holiday season usually means far more wires than usual.
+Still, you've got a few choices for protecting them from rascally teeth.

-OPTION 1: is one we’ve all tried and that just might work if your animal isn't a master climber or contortionist.
+OPTION 1: This is one we've all tried, and that just might work if your animal isn't an expert climber or contortionist.
 Put the wires high enough so your pet can’t reach them.
 And that means she shouldn’t be able to jump onto a table or another surface to chew on them.

-OPTION 2: You can opt for the popular cord protectors, sold in a variety of stores like Lowes and Home Depot.
+OPTION 2: You can opt for popular cord protectors sold in various Lowes and Home Depot stores.

 Let The Holidays Begin!

-Keep your small animals safe and happy this holiday season by making sure all of your decorations are thoroughly safety-proofed.
+Keep your small animals safe and happy this holiday season by ensuring all your decorations are thoroughly safety proofed.
 Don't forget that you can also keep your small animal away from the tree and other decorations by offering plenty of fun and safe chew toys.
 Need some ideas??

-Holiday pet safety is real.
+Holiday pet safety is fundamental.
 And important.
 And we hope (and know) that you'll keep it in mind when preparing for the season.
-Cheers, ya'll.
+Cheers, y'all.